DoctorKhan/The-Human-Experiment-Book/src/95_archive/040_anthropic_question.md

-# Chapter X: The Anthropic Question
+# Chapter 53: The Anthropic Question

 There is a fair comfort in the anthropic principle.
 It says: of course you woke up where you could wake up.
 Of course the puddle fits the hole.
 And yet—standing under a sky held steady by an oversized moon, behind a magnet that turns away the Sun’s bad moods, on a crust that recycles itself to keep breathing—I find myself counting dials.